DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

 We stayed in the Hotel Niza, set opposite Playa de La Concha.

-We then strolled along the promenade and made our way to the old town
+After sunset, we then strolled along the promenade and made our way to the old town.

 Parte Vieja